 Christmas cards are one of my favorite holiday traditions, but I’ll be the first to admit–they are a LOT of work (not to mention expensive!)
 In fact, for the first time ever my husband and I are considering not even sending them out this year.
 While that decision is still yet to be decided, it is important to make sure you stay organized when it comes to your card list.
 If you only have a few cards to send, our holiday card planning pages are the perfect way to keep track of your list.
 For longer lists, you may want to use an Excel spreadsheet!

 And, believe it or not, this is really all it takes to plan and organize a (relatively) stress-free holiday season!
 All seven of these steps can easily be completed in an afternoon, and a few hours of effort early can be the difference between chaos and calm this year.
 I challenge you to give it a try and see for yourself!
 (By the way, in case you are wondering, in past years I have printed my planner at Staples and had it coil bound, but you can just as easily print it at home.)

 UPDATE: While the photos shown in this post are from a previous year, you can still get this year’s version!
-To have your FREE 2018 Holiday Planner PDF sent straight to your email inbox, simply click the button below.
+Click here to have your FREE Holiday Planner PDF sent straight to your email inbox.

 TAKE BACK CONTROL OF YOUR HOME LIFE